JackoRo/SWEngAndroidApp/README.md

 1. On windows, please refer to the [Flask documentation](http://flask.pocoo.org/docs/0.12/installation/#pip-and-setuptools-on-windows).

-2. You'll also need to change the IP address the Java code refer to in `PythonClient.java` at the constant to your local IP on your network, for example:
+2. You'll also need to change the IP address the Java code refers to in `PythonClient.java` to your local IP on your network, for example:
 ```java
  public static final String IP_ADDR = "192.168.0.20";
 ```